santhoshnidhar0311-eng/PRODIGY_SD_03/README.md

 Contact Management System
-📌 Project Overview
+Project Overview

-The Contact Management System is a simple Python-based application that allows users to store and manage contact information efficiently.
-Users can add, view, update, search, and delete contacts.
-The application stores contact details such as name, phone number, and email address, providing an easy way to organize personal or professional contacts.
+The Contact Management System is a Python-based application designed to help users store and manage contact information efficiently.
+The system allows users to add, view, search, update, and delete contacts.
+Contact details such as name, phone number, and email address are stored in a file to ensure persistent storage.

-✨ Features
+Features
-➕ Add a new contact
+Add new contacts with name, phone number, and email address.
-📋 View all saved contacts
+View all saved contacts.
-🔍 Search contacts by name
+Search for contacts by name.
-✏️ Edit existing contact details
+Update existing contact details.
-❌ Delete contacts
+Delete contacts from the contact list.
-💾 Store contacts in a file for persistent storage
+Store contact information in a file for future use.
-🖥️ User-friendly menu-driven interface
-🛠️ Technologies Used
+Technologies Used
 Python 3
-File Handling (JSON or Text File)
+File Handling
-Object-Oriented Programming (Optional)
+JSON/Text File Storage
-📂 Project Structure
+Project Structure
 Contact-Management-System/
 │
-├── main.py              # Main Python program
+├── main.py
-├── contacts.json        # Stores contact information
+├── contacts.json
-├── README.md            # Project documentation
+├── README.md
-🚀 How to Run the Project
+How to Run the Project
-1. Clone the Repository
+Clone the repository:
 git clone https://github.com/your-username/Contact-Management-System.git
-2. Navigate to the Project Directory cd Contact-Management-System
+Navigate to the project directory: cd Contact-Management-System
-3. Run the Application
+Run the Python program:
 python main.py
-📸 Functionalities
+Functionalities
 Add Contact

 Users can add a new contact by entering: